hero-rq/AGI_turkey/README.md

-One day I ate turkey.. and then wrote this pdf in just one weekend
+One day I ate turkey.. and then wrote this pdf in one weekend

 But I am not sure about this is just bul**it or not (sorry about language)